Hong Kong district councilors must take oath despite exodus

 “Individual incumbent district councilors of their own accord took some actions after seeing that there are certain legal requirements, that is, legal liabilities will have to be borne if they have violated certain rules and regulations,” Lam said.
 “They decided to resign.
 This is out of our control.”

-Lam said that despite the exodus of district councilors, authorities will press on with the oath-taking because they “have to implement the law.”
+Lam said that despite the exodus of district councilors, authorities will press on with the oath-taking for the remaining councilors.

-Hong Kong's district councilors largely take care of municipal matters such as organizing community building activities and ensuring that public facilities are in order.
-Their election has taken on greater importance, however, since Hong Kong was rocked by pro-democracy protests for much of 2019.
+She also brushed off concerns about whether the resignation of the councilors would affect the operations of the District Council.

-In 2019 elections, many pro-democracy candidates unseated incumbent councilors seen as loyal to Beijing.
+“That factor is not to be considered by us, because we have to implement the law," she said.
+"Should there be any outcome, any consequences, we will deal with them.”

 Among the councilors to resign over the oath is Democratic Party chairman Lo Kin-hei, who has been a district councilor since 2012.